Estimating population size using the network scale up method

-Across our simulations, we measured mean absolute error (MAE) to see how much error occurred in estimates when using different models based on different assumptions.
-Figure \ref{mae} depicts the MAE scaled by the true size of the unknown population, with the point estimate being the mean of the posterior of $N_K$, while the numbers are reported in Table \ref{tab:mae} as well.
-We see that when there is no bias in the data, the scale-up estimates and random degree model produce estimates with little error.
-The barrier effects model is also able to estimate size with minimal error, even though the barrier effects that the model includes are not present in the data.
-When barrier effects are present in the data, the barrier effects model produces an MAE that is 12\% lower than the scale-up estimates or the random degree model.
+Across our simulations, we measured the mean absolute relative error (MARE) to see how much error occurred in estimates when using different models based on different assumptions.
+Figure~\ref{mae} depicts the absolute errors scaled by the true size of the unknown population, with the point estimate being the mean of the posterior of~$N_K$, while the numbers are reported in Table~\ref{tabmae} as well.
+We see that when there are no barrier effects or biases in the data, the scale-up estimates and random degree model produce estimates with little error.
+The barrier effects model is also able to estimate population size with minimal error, even though the barrier effects that the model includes are not present in the data.
+When barrier effects are present in the data, the barrier effects model produces a MARE that is 12\% lower than the scale-up estimates or the random degree model.